Film Theory

 What is the Diegesis in Film?
 Definition and Meaning

-What is Immersion definition examples featured image
+What is Suspense in film definition examples featured image

 What is Immersion?
-Definition and Leading Theories
+Definition & Leading Theories

 What is Escapism definition examples featured image 1